Summary

 Contents

-Kirsten Engel is an American politician who served as a member of the Arizona House of Representatives and the Arizona Senate for the 10th district from 2017 to 2021.
+Kirsten Engel is an American lawyer and politician who served as a member of the Arizona House of Representatives and the Arizona Senate for the 10th district from 2017 to 2021.
 She is a member of the Democratic Party.

 Engel started her career at the Environmental Protection Agency, and later worked as an assistant state attorney general before transitioning to education.
 Engel has been a professor at the University of Arizona since 2005, specializing in environmental and administrative law.